TeamGraphix/graphix-perceval/docs/source/tutorial.rst

 Running pattern on Perceval simulator
 -------------------------------------

-By running the Perceval's computing backends, We can obtain the probability distribution of the measurement outcomes
+By running Perceval's computing backends, we can obtain the probability distribution of the measurement outcomes

 .. code-block:: python